 Promote Healthy Gut Bacteria

 Pistachios are rich in prebiotic fibers, which function as “food” for healthy bacteria in the gut.
-These probiotics have been shown to improve digestive health and boost immune response in the body (9).
+A healthy microbiome can help improve digestive health and boost immune response in the body (9).

 Formation Of Collagen